Austria's RBI finally gets serious about exiting Russia

 However, dividends were cancelled on 2021 profits and on March 30 the AGM agreed to a board proposal to hold over dividends on 2022 profits until the situation becomes clearer.

-This tension would only grow in the future without the Russian profits, making it even more difficult to reinforce RBI’s capital base as it could endanger the local Austrian banks’ majority.
-Instead RBI may be forced to cut costs and operations to ensure its equity matches its risk-weighted assets.
+This tension would only grow in the future without the Russian profits, making it even more difficult to reinforce RBI’s capital base.
+Meanwhile, another equity issue remains problematic because the cash-strapped local Austrian banks would struggle to participate, and this could therefore endanger their majority stake.
+Instead, RBI may be forced to cut costs and operations to ensure its equity matches its risk-weighted assets.